Ordinal indicator: Origins

-The practice of indicating ordinals with superscript suffixes may originate with the practice of writing a superscript o to indicate a Latin ablative in pre-modern scribal practice.
-This ablative desinence happened to be frequently combined with ordinal numerals indicating dates (as in tertio die [written iii^{o} die] "on the third day" or in Anno Domini years, as in anno millesimo [...] ab incarnatione domini nostri Iesu Christi [written or similarly] "in the thousandth [...] year after the incarnation of our lord Jesus Christ").

-The usage of terminals in the vernacular languages of Europe derives from Latin usage, as practised by scribes in monasteries and chanceries before writing in the vernacular became established.
+The usage of terminal abbreviations in the written vernacular languages of Europe derives from the practice of scribes in monasteries and chanceries, where it was used in Latin texts before writing in the vernacular became established.
 The terminal letters used depend on the gender of the item to be ordered and the case in which the ordinal adjective is stated, for example primus dies ('the first day', nominative case, masculine), but primo die ('on the first day', ablative case masculine), shown as I^{o} or i^{o}.
 As monumental inscriptions often refer to days on which events happened (e.g., "he died on the tenth of June"), the ablative case is generally used: X^{o} (decimo) with the month stated in the genitive case.
 Examples: